 The ESG Committee's purpose is to oversee and support the Company's commitment to social, environmental and other public policy initiatives.
-The ESG Committee receives at least annual updates on sustainability, environmental matters, social impact and diversity and inclusion topics and reports to the Board on a regular basis.
+The ESG Committee receives at least annual updates on sustainability, environmental matters, including climate risk, social impact and inclusion and diversity topics, including pay equity, and reports to the Board on a regular basis.
+The ESG Committee also receives a comprehensive report and briefing on Government Relations activities, including lobbying and advocacy, at least annually.